KUSHAL-KARKI/React-js-projects/README.md

 # React.js Practice Projects

 Welcome to my React.js Practice Projects repository!
 This collection of projects showcases my journey of learning and mastering React.js through building a variety of applications.
-Each project demonstrates different aspects of React development, including state management, API integration, and component design.
+Each project is contained within a single React application, demonstrating different aspects of React development, including state management, API integration, and component design.

 ## Table of Contents